 Confidentiality in psychological counseling is important to encourage you to discuss all of the struggles that you are experiencing.
 Counselors are ethically and legally required to keep confidential information shared by you in counseling.
-Counseling Services uses the following confidential practices:
+Counseling and Psychological Services (CAPS) uses the following confidential practices:

 Information about your counseling is recorded in an electronic file.
-This is separate and independent from your academic and health records, and can only be accessed by members of the Counseling Services staff.
+This is separate and independent from your academic and health records, and can only be accessed by members of the CAPS staff.

-copied or released when your medical or academic records are sent
+when your medical or academic records are sent elsewhere.

 Records about your counseling are kept for seven years, which is consistent with the professional ethical guidelines.

 You have a right to know the contents of your file unless your counselor (or parents, if you're under 18) deem that viewing it would be harmful to your mental health.